7 Tips A Top Trichologist Gave Me For Strong & Healthy Hair

 I didn’t know it at the time, but when I met hairstylist and trichologist Helen Reavey recently, I desperately needed her help.
-I’d arrived at a London hotel to check out her haircare brand, Act + Acre, but when Reavey unveiled her high-tech microscope, things got serious for me and my scalp.
+I’d arrived to check out her haircare brand, Act + Acre, but when Reavey unveiled her high-tech microscope, things got serious for me and my scalp.

 AdvertisementADVERTISEMENT